 Push and release the button and it will pop out.
-Turn the button clockwise (to the right) to brighten the lights or counter clockwise (to the left) to dim them.
+Turn the button clockwise (to the right) to brighten the lights or counterclockwise (to the left) to dim them.

 The instrument panel brightness knob has an added feature called Parade Mode to assist you in seeing certain instrument panel controls if your headlamps are on in the daylight.
-Just before turning the courtesy lamps on by turning the button all the way to the right, the radio, DIC display and heating and air conditioning controls will come on at their maximum brightness.
-This will occur only with the parklamps or headlamps on.
+Right before turning the courtesy lamps on by turning the button all the way to the right, the radio, Driver Information Center (DIC) display and heating and air conditioning controls will come on at their maximum brightness.
+This will occur only with the parking lamps or headlamps on.